-- you may print the required recommender forms to give to your recommender to ensure quick matching and routing at LSAC.
-Letters received without an accompanying form or without the recommender's signature will be returned to the recommender.
-Allow two weeks from the time of receipt for LSAC to process your letters.
+- you may print the required recommender forms to give to your recommender if he or she would prefer to submit a paper LOR.
+These forms ensure quick matching and routing at LSAC.
+Paper letters received without an accompanying form or without the recommender's signature will be returned to the recommender.
+Allow two weeks from the time of receipt for LSAC to process your paper letters.

 - review your LOR and evaluation specifications early in the application process so that you can redirect them if necessary before LSAC sends them to a particular school.
 Depending upon where your letters/evaluations are in the process, you may have the option of changing your mind and reassigning them if the change doesn't exceed the maximum number of recommendations or evaluations that will be accepted by each school; and

 - look at the school-specific information boxes and be sure to follow each school's requirements.

 NOTE: Letters are matched to your file by the "L" number on the form, not by the description.
 If your recommenders are sending more than one letter for you, please be sure to emphasize the importance of attaching the correct form to the corresponding letter.
 For example, a form that names a specific law school must be attached to the letter addressed to that school; a form for a letter described as "general" must be attached to a letter that does not refer to any specific law school.
 Law schools receive both the LOR form and the letter, so write your descriptions carefully.

 - A student who interned for the EPA might ask a professor to write a specific letter about that experience, targeted to a specific law school (Smith) that offers an environmental law specialty.
 The description would read: Smith Environmental Law Pgm.
 The letter would be assigned only to Smith School of Law.